rbcavanaugh/flex.poster/README.md

 Johnston](https://github.com/lwjohnst86)

 > Although several workflows are currently available for academic poster
-> preparation none of them are ideal.
-Commonly, point-and-click software
+> preparation none of them are ideal Commonly, point-and-click software
 > is used to arrange poster content regardless of the analysis pipeline.
 > Most of these software tools are proprietary, thus trapping our
 > content.
 Typical free and script based tools such as $\\LaTeX$ might